pawelwiejkut/pawelwiejkut.dev/content/posts/debug_background.md

 <img src="/debug_background/2.png" width="80%" />

-4. After confirm the pop-up you should see debugger.
+4. After confirming the pop-up you should see a debugger.

 <img src="/debug_background/3.png" width="80%" />